usnistgov/metaschema/toolchains/xslt-proto-v04/issues.md

 * write spec (Github project wiki?)
 * implement as pipeline with debug traceability
-* XSD/RNC for both pre and post composition metaschema? (post is subset of pre)
+* XSD/RNG for both pre and post composition metaschema? (post is subset of pre)
+* Schematron for pre-composition metaschema

+deploy as pipeline w/ no micropipelining unit test stages (XSpec)
+  XProc for debugging, XSLT wrapper for deployment

 result of composition is:
-  single standalone file instance including all samples as literals not callouts all field and flag definitions are collapsed and localized all assembly definitions are exposed as entry points with nominal root marked
+  single standalone file instance including all samples as literals not callouts all field and flag definitions are collapsed and localized all assembly definitions are exposed as entry points
+    all fields and flags definitions are localized

 ## Implement Metaschema exploder